yamato-snow/Claude-Code-Usage-Monitor/README.md

 # Install from PyPI
 pip install claude-monitor

+# If claude-monitor command is not found, add ~/.local/bin to PATH:
+echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc
+source ~/.bashrc  # or restart your terminal

 # Run from anywhere (dependencies auto-install on first run)
 claude-monitor
 ```

 > **Note**: Node.js and ccusage will be automatically installed on first run if not present.
+>
+> **⚠️ PATH Setup**: If you see `WARNING: The script claude-monitor is installed in '/home/username/.local/bin' which is not on PATH`, follow the export PATH command above.
 >
 > **⚠️ Important**: On modern Linux distributions (Ubuntu 23.04+, Debian 12+, Fedora 38+), you may encounter an "externally-managed-environment" error.
 Instead of using `--break-system-packages`, we strongly recommend:
 > 1. **Use uv instead** (see above) - it's safer and easier